Enjoying grayscale tones during the first hike in this year's snow.

 .. and eventually to boggy grassland, which offered more to scenes to admire.

-Through the glade flows a stream, which brought us back to civilization.
+Through the glade flows a stream, which we followed back to civilization.

 The Jizera Mountains can be colourful, too.
 But if you liked the naturally faded palette in this story, check out my posts covering similar conditions in Scotland: